 What is it?#

-Cinemate is a boilerplate cinema camera system for Raspberry Pi 5 building on CinePi‑RAW recorder by Csaba Nagy for enabling 12 bit (or even 16 bit) Cinema DNG recordings using off-the-shelf components.
+Cinemate is a boilerplate cinema camera system for Raspberry Pi 4 or 5 building on CinePi‑RAW recorder by Csaba Nagy for enabling 12 bit (or even 16 bit) Cinema DNG recordings using off-the-shelf components.

 Cinemate provides a minimal starting point that you can extend with your own controls and accessories.